pranav-nb/LPC2148-Pin_based_security_system/README.md

 # LPC2148-Pin_based_security_system
-A beginner's level project using LPC2148 (ARM-M7).
+A beginner's level project using LPC2148 (ARM-M7). *It is just a simulation*

 ### ABSTRACT :<br>
 This a pin based entry system where the door is shown as a motor.
 If the "pin" is correct the motor rotates clockwise for a certain amount of time, stops and then rotates in the reverse direction.
 If the "pin" is wrong it doesnot rotate.